A Few Doggy Park Rules…

-So many dogs – so many digestive systems.
+So many dogs, so many different digestive systems.
 What to do?

-Sure it seems like common sense – no one wants to step in ‘it’ – but it is remarkable how many pet parents are checking their phones at that special moment.
+Sure it seems like common sense, and no one wants to step in ‘it’.
+But, it is remarkable how many pet parents just happen to be ‘checking their cell phones’ at just that special moment.
 Simple sanitation makes a better world for us all.
 Until my pre-parenting research, I had no idea about the incredible variety of poop pick up provisions.
-I think I’ll use the Flush Puppy bags or the Doggipots… maybe I’ll even invest one of those bag dispensers that attach to the leash… Bottom line?
+At most locations, the bags are usually ‘provided’; the Hint is…USE THEM!
+For variety, I think I’ll use the Flush Puppy bags or the Doggipots… maybe I’ll even invest one of those bag dispensers that attach to the leash… Bottom line?
 BAG IT UP!